Tyler Bowen: Penn State (second stint)

 In 2018, Bowen rejoined Penn State University as their tight ends coach and offensive recruiting coordinator under head coach James Franklin.
 In his first season in coaching tight ends, true freshman Pat Freiermuth finished second among FBS tight ends with eight touchdowns.
 Freiermuth claimed The Athletic All-America and All-Big Ten honorable mention recognition for his efforts.
 In 2019, Bowen was named the interim offensive coordinator following the departure of Ricky Rahne, who left to become the head coach at Old Dominion University.
 In 2020, Bowen was promoted to co-offensive coordinator while retaining his roles as the offensive recruiting coordinator and tight ends coach.

 Jacksonville Jaguars

 On February 1, 2021, Bowen was hired by the Jacksonville Jaguars as their tight ends coach under head coach Urban Meyer.

 Virginia Tech

 Bowen became the offensive coordinator for Virginia Tech in 2022.
 In 2022, he was also the tight ends coach.
-In 2023, he will become the Quarterbacks coach.
+In 2023, he became the Quarterbacks coach.

+Ohio State

+On February 5, 2025, Bowen was hired as the offensive line coach at Ohio State.

 Personal life

-Bowen is married to his wife, Ginny, and they have one son together.
-Bowen earned his bachelor's degree in communication and master’s degree in minority and urban education from the University of Maryland, College Park.
+Bowen is married to his wife, Ginny, and they have one daughter and son together.
+Bowen earned his bachelor's degree in communication and master's degree in minority and urban education from the University of Maryland, College Park.